Raglan teen's Song charms thousands

 The song saw a major surge over Christmas Day alone, jumping from 77,649 views at midnight on December 24 to 134,502 views by midnight on December 26, an increase of 56,853 views in just 48 hours.

-Since 2022, Dante has raised money for the charity through a series of personal challenges, from climbing Sugarloaf mountain- one of the highest peaks in the Brecon Beacons, everyday for five days and raising £1,500 and earning the Sir Terry Woga fundraiser of the year award, to singing for 5,000 rugby fans.
+Since 2022, Dante has raised money for the charity through a series of personal challenges, from climbing Sugarloaf mountain overlooking Abergavenny – one of the highest peaks in the Brecon Beacons, everyday for five days, raising £1,500 and earning the Sir Terry Wogan Fundraiser of the Year award – to singing for 5,000 rugby fans.

-In 2023 and 2024 Dante set out a range of challenges for himself, 12 months of monthly challenges which included: running, climbing, abseiling, baking, cycling, canoeing, paragliding, creating art photos to sell , giving up a week of piano and singing performances and was also given three more awards.
+In 2023 and 2024 Dante set out a range of challenges for himself, 12 months of monthly challenges which included: running, climbing, abseiling, baking, cycling, canoeing, paragliding, creating art photos to sell, a week of piano and singing performances and was also given three more awards.

 In 2024 Dante received a ‘Highly Commended’ trophy in the fundraiser category at the BBC Radio Gloucestershire ‘Make a Difference’ ceremony, adding to the fundraising he has been doing for Children in Need.